hw79chopin/CV/README.md

 # <h1 align="center"> 📝 Working Paper</h1>
 - Jung, Hyunwoo and Jeonghye Choi "Halo or Cannibalization?
 Mobile Game Diversification Strategy and its Impact on Incumbent Apps"
-- Jung, Hyunwoo and Jeonghye Choi "Spatiotemporal Analysis of Location-based App Diffusion"
+- Jung, Hyunwoo and Jeonghye Choi "Spatiotemporal Analysis of Location-based App Diffusion: Evidence from Delivery Apps"
 - Jung, Hyunwoo and Jeonghye Choi "WOM and Mobile Game"